In this review, we’ll take a look at the best zipperless suitcases that are currently available on the market.

 It’s not the sexiest suitcase on the market, but it is super solid being made of lightweight but strong Polypropylene.

-As you would expect there are 3 main sizes of this model (20, 28 and 30 inch) as well as 4 quite bright colors (red, light & dark blue, and black).
+As you would expect there are 3 main sizes of this model (20, 28, and 30 inches) as well as 4 quite bright colors (red, light & dark blue, and black).

 This suitcase is the usual clamshell design, which means you can pack smartly across two sides.

-On the one side you have an open section with criss-cross straps to keep your clothes secure.
-While on the other, you have a cloth covered zippered section.
+On one side, you have an open section with criss-cross straps to keep your clothes secure.
+While on the other, you have a cloth-covered zippered section.
 This is great to put your smaller items that are not as sensitive to creases, or your lighter items (as this is usually the upside-down top part).

 Just look it at it.
 This suitcase is a combination of vintage design and modern technology.

-On top of that, the way that it looks, both inside and out, are sure to make you, and your luggage stand out no matter where you travel.
+On top of that, the way that it looks, both inside and out, are sure to make you, and your luggage stands out no matter where you travel.